jefische/portfolio/src/content/blog/14_Post-CYC-thoughts.md

 Aaron decided to be known as the database guy for PHP apps.
 In his previous career as an account, he was the spreadsheet guy.
 That's what he started writing and talking about online.

-- Algorithms: Like exploring minimax and talking about the use cases?
+- Algorithms: For example exploring minimax and talking about the use cases
 - MCP servers
 - Data visualizations and chart.js
 - Mapbox and leaflet for mappings